EastsidePreparatorySchool/Krios-2019-Hunt-the-Wumpus/README.md

 # EPS-Hunt-The-Wumpus
-Hunt The Wumpus repo for Team Seminars
+Hunt The Wumpus repo for Option 2 Games